nordnet/cordova-hot-code-push/README.md

 ```
 By default preference is set to `true`.

+Note that in order to authenticate to the server, this should typically be set to false, and a manual download should be initiated with credentials in the [fetchUpdate()](#fetch-update) call.

 ##### auto-install
 Defines if plugin is allowed to install updates.
 Originally update installation is performed automatically, but you can disable it and do that manually through the JavaScript module.